apify/apify-docs-v2/sources/platform/tutorials/cache_data_to_improve_performance.md

 ### Persisting cache to the key-value store {#persisting-cache-to-the-key-value-store}

 The cache lives only in memory.
 This is the easiest and fastest way to use a cache.
-One disadvantage is that if the actor run [migrates to a new server](../actors/development/state_persistence.md).
+One disadvantage is that if the actor run [migrates to a new server](../actors/development/state_persistence.md), is aborted or crashes, we lose the cached data.
+That is not a tragedy but repopulating the cache will waste some resources.
+Fortunately, this has a simple solution in actors: we can persist arbitrary data into the [key-value store](../storage/key_value_store.md).

 ```js
 import { Actor } from 'apify';